-Transformations to sustainability increasingly are the focus of research and policy discussions around the Sustainable Development Goals.
-However, the different roles played by transdisciplinary research in contributing to social transformations across diverse settings has been neglected in the ...
+Transformations to sustainability are increasingly the focus of research and policy discussions around the Sustainable Development Goals.
+However, the different roles played by transdisciplinary research in contributing to social transformations across diverse settings have been neglected in the ...

 July 15, 2020

 Why is uncertainty so important to politics today?
 To explore the underlying reasons, issues and challenges, this book’s chapters address finance and banking, insurance, technology regulation and critical infrastructures, as well as climate change, infectious disease responses, natural disasters, ...

 By Lyla Mehta, Theib Oweis, Claudia Ringler, Barbara Schreiner, Shiney Varghese

 October 07, 2019

 This book is the first comprehensive effort to bring together Water, Food Security and Nutrition (FSN) in a way that goes beyond the traditional focus on irrigated agriculture.
 Apart from looking at the role of water and sanitation for human well-being, it proposes alternative and more locally ...

 By Patrick Schröder, Manisha Anantharaman, Kartika Anggraeni, Timothy J. Foxon

 The circular economy is a policy approach and business strategy that aims to improve resource productivity, promote sustainable consumption and production and reduce environmental impacts.
 This book examines the relevance of the circular economy in the context of developing countries, something ...